Ad4sk0/hand_detection_with_tetris/README.md

 ### Control options
 There are three moves possible in Tetris:
 - **Move block left or right** -
-Just move hand intensively to the left or right - the further is the move the faster the block goes to this side
+Just move hand intensively to the left or right - the further is the move the faster the block goes to this side.
+By just moving hand to the side and quickly going back to previous position the block will move only by one field.
 - **Move block down** -
 Works similar as left or down but this time move your hand to the bottom of the screen
 - **Rotate block** -